dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 In some cases, you may find copying an existing control easier than creating a new one.
 To copy a control, press Ctrl while you drag the control.

-If you prefer to cut to the chase, you can download the example from this book’s
+If you prefer to cut to the chase, you can download the example from this book's

 website.

 Writing code to display the dialog box

-After you’ve added the controls to the UserForm, your next step is to develop some
+After you've added the controls to the UserForm, your next step is to develop some

 VBA code to display this dialog box: